czwong02/hargabarangnow-beta/readme.md

 2. All the plot graph can include its accuracy beside its plot graph.
 3. Home page entry point to product page.
 When back is back to item page
 4. Dataset page needs to do it.
-5. Food items part filter item have some logic or bugs
-6. Item with special character especially processed item will cause invalid item name throwing out.
+5. Item with special character especially processed item will cause invalid item name throwing out.
-7. Simplify, format and utilise the source code
+6. Simplify, format and utilise the source code